lulisia67/lulisia67.github.io/_posts/2025-05-30-Recursive-Factors.md

 Provide a snippet of Mathematica code with a simple and commented implementation of the following functions:

-   * divides(m,n): boolean - Returns True if n is a multiple of m, False otherwise.
+* `divides(m,n): boolean` - Returns True if n is a multiple of m, False otherwise.
 Implement this function using only integer division, without the use of the modulo/remainder operator.
-   * find_min_factor(i,n): recursive - Returns the smallest integer m greater than or equal to i that divides n.
+* `find_min_factor(i,n): integer` - recursive.
+Returns the smallest integer m greater than or equal to i that divides n.
-   * my_factor(n): list of integer - Returns the list of prime factors of n, with repetitions, in increasing order.
+* `my_factor(n): list of integer` - Returns the list of prime factors of n, with repetitions, in increasing order.
 Implement this function using a pure recursive approach, without loops or variable modifications.

 Ensure your implementation adheres to the following constraints:

 * The code must be in Mathematica language.
 * The implementation must be pure recursive, avoiding loops and variable modifications.
 * The divides(m,n) function must use only integer division.
 * The code should be well-commented to explain the logic and functionality of each function.

 Here's how the functions should behave:

-   * divides(m, n) should return True if n is divisible by m without any remainder, and False otherwise.
+* `divides(m, n)` should return True if n is divisible by m without any remainder, and False otherwise.
-   * find_min_factor(i, n) should recursively search for the smallest factor of n starting from i.
+* `find_min_factor(i, n)` should recursively search for the smallest factor of n starting from i.
-   * my_factor(n) should return a list containing all prime factors of n, including repetitions, sorted in ascending order.
+* `my_factor(n)` should return a list containing all prime factors of n, including repetitions, sorted in ascending order.
 For example, my_factor(12) should return {2, 2, 3}.

-#A1: Gemini
+# A1: Gemini

 **Conceptualizing the Approach**